Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-I am Reader at the UCL Ear Institute, and Consultant in Audiological Medicine at the National Hospital for Neurology and Great Ormond Street Hospital.
-I hold a personal Senior Lecturership award by the Department of Health Higher Education Funding Council for England.
-I trained in ENT in Greece, in Audiological Medicine in the UK and undertook a three-month funded fellowship to train in auditory processing disorders in Professor Musiek’s department in USA.
-My PhD is on auditory processing in patients with structural brain lesions.
+I am a Reader at the UCL Ear Institute, and Honorary Consultant in Audiological Medicine at the University College London Hospitals and Great Ormond Street Hospital.
+I started my academic career on a personal Senior Lectureship award by the Department of Health Higher Education Funding Council for England.
+Before that, I trained in ENT in Greece, in Audiological Medicine in the UK and undertook a three-month funded fellowship to train in auditory processing disorders in Professor Musiek’s department in USA, following which I undertook a PhD on auditory processing in patients with structural brain lesions.

 I have been Director and Organiser of the Current Trends in Auditory Processing Disorders instructional courses (since 2001) and UCL masterclass in Auditory Processing Disorders (since 2008) and Programme Director of the MSc in Audiovestibular Medicine (UCL) since 2010.
 I have served as Secretary elect of the British Society of Audiology, Chair of the Auditory Processing Disorders Specialist Interest Group (BSA), Editor of the Neuro-otology Module of the eBrain e-learning module (RCP and EFNS).
 Secreatry of the Interntional Association of Physicians in Audiology.
 Currently I am adviser in Audiology to the JLO, and in the Editorial Board of the Audiological Medicine journal and the Folia Logopaedica Phoniatrica.